williamgilpin/convoca/README.md

 `utils` : minor functions that support the main methods.
 Requires numpy only.

+`demos.ipynb` : demonstration of the code for learning the game of live

 ## Demos

-The `demos` illustrates a minimal example of training a CNN on the Game of Life, including example outputs.
+The `demos.ipynb` illustrates a minimal example of training a CNN on the Game of Life, including example outputs.

-# To Do
+## Updates

+As of 2.26.2020, the code has been significantly re-factored to use Tensorflow 2.0 and Keras.
+The previous implementation has been placed in the "resources" directory, for reference.

+## Planned future work

 + Add methods for simulating totalistic CA
 + Add methods for Moore neighborhood CA